We have several different master's programmes with different specializations.

 Master´s programme in Physical Geography and Ecosystem Science

-Master’s Programme in GIS and Remote sensing (first intake 2022)
+Master’s Programme in GIS and Remote sensing

 The GIS and remote sensing programme involves the acquisition, management and analysis of phenomena with a spatial reference.
 Spatial analysis finds applications in many areas, such as health, environment management, natural resources assessment, urban planning, geology, archaeology and agronomy.
 This programme aims to provide you with knowledge in spatial analysis focusing mainly on environmental applications.

-Master's programme in Geographical Information Systems (iGEON)
+Master's programme in Geographical Information Systems (online distance education)

-The iGEON programme is internet based and as a student you have the opportunity to choose the study pace (50 or 100%).
+The programme is internet based and as a student you have the opportunity to choose the study pace (50 or 100%).

 Master's programme in Geo-Information Science and Earth Observation for Environmental Modelling and Management (GEM)